October 20, 2024

 The scoping study completed at Mandilla unveils robust project economics.
 The cornerstone of the scoping study is the Theia deposit, which alone accounts for 81 percent of the total Mandilla mineral resource estimate.
 The deposit hosts a mineral resource estimate of 29 Mt at 1.1 g/t gold for 1.02 Moz of contained gold in one large open pit.
 The scoping study indicates a mine life of 11 years with an annual production of 100,000 oz in the first seven and a half years, dropping to 41,000 oz for the remaining three and a half years.
 The study outlines compelling financial metrics, including NPV@8 percent of AU$442 million, free cash flow of AU$740 million, and a payback period of nine months.

-Astral benefits from a team of professionals boasting extensive expertise in geology and mining.
 The company is led by managing director Marc Ducler, who has more than two decades of experience in the mining industry.
 The management team has a proven track record of executing several successful exploration and development projects, as well as M&A.

 Company Highlights

-- Astral Resources is an ASX-listed gold exploration company in the Kalgoorlie region of Western Australia, a tier 1 jurisdiction and a mature mining region with successful development history and granted mining leases.
+- Astral Resources is an ASX-listed gold exploration company in the Kalgoorlie region of Western Australia, a tier 1 jurisdiction and a mature mining region with a successful development history and granted mining leases.

 - The company has three assets - the Mandilla gold project, the Feysville gold project, and the Carnilya Hill gold exploration project.